clap-rs/clap/README.md

 * Generate a CLI simply by defining a struct!
 * **Auto-generated Help, Version, and Usage information**
-  - Can optionally be fully, or partially overridden if you want a custom help, version, or usage statements
+  - Can optionally be fully, or partially overridden if you want custom help, version, or usage statements
 * **Auto-generated completion scripts (Bash, Zsh, Fish, Fig, Elvish and PowerShell)**
   - Using [`clap_generate`](https://github.com/clap-rs/clap/tree/master/clap_generate)
-  - Even works through many multiple levels of subcommands
+  - Even works through multiple levels of subcommands
   - Works with options which only accept certain values
   - Works with subcommand aliases
 * **Flags / Switches** (i.e. bool fields)